fburleson/pymlp/README.md

 A simple library for creating and training fully connected neural networks, built from scratch using only numpy.

 ## Introduction
-This project was mainly made to show my understanding of neural networks and machine learning models.
+This project was made to show my understanding of neural networks and machine learning models.
 It allows building different architectures, training models using backpropagation and making predictions using forward propagation.
-It aims to be modular and easy to use, though that is not it's focus.
+It aims to be modular and easy to use.

 ## Features
 - Fully connected neural network with configurable layers